-Pivot Point Consulting’s Advisory Services VP, Laura Kreofsky, returned to Madison, Wisconsin last week for PDS CONNECT 2018, a conference that has been keeping technology professionals connected with peers, big ideas and the latest technologies for the past 20 years.
+Pivot Point Consulting’s Advisory Services VP, Laura Kreofsky, returned to Madison, Wisconsin last week for PDS CONNECT 2018, a conference that has been keeping the technology expert community connected with peers, big ideas and the latest technologies for the past 20 years.

 Laura’s Three Key Takeaways from the conference:

-- Device security is not device strategy.
-Often, device strategy is driven by security concerns … And, in many cases, device security becomes device strategy.
+Device security is not device strategy.
+Often, device strategy focuses on security concerns.
+And, in many cases, device security becomes device strategy.
+These two necessary components are separate and must be approached as such.
 Healthcare organizations must first focus on clinical and business utility for the devices.
-Clinical device usage in healthcare is intended to drive efficacy; if the application isn’t robust +/or if the device configuration doesn’t enable efficient use, the devices will not be adopted and user frustration and clinical inefficiencies can increase.
+The focus on clinical device usage in healthcare is efficacy.
+If the application isn’t robust +/or if the device configuration doesn’t enable efficient use, the devices will not be adopted and user frustration and clinical inefficiencies can increase.
 Once clinical and business device usage goals are framed, device security policies and practices can and should then be set.

 Be part of the conversation.

-We appreciate being a part of, and leading, important health technology conversations—to learn from others and share what we’re seeing given our deep experience.
+We appreciate being a part of, and leading, important health technology conversations.
+We continue to learn from others and share what we’re seeing given our deep experience.

 Reach out to schedule time to discuss any of these issues in more depth with our Advisory Services team.